gsrohde/testBML/docs/README.md

    settings.
 Repositories can also be duplicated using Git from the command line, as described in the official GitHub instructions for [duplicating a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).
-2. Obtain a local copy of your new repository, which can be accomplished using either of two methods:
+2. Obtain a local copy of your new repository, making sure to include the Git submodule code.
+This can be accomplished using either of two methods:
    1. If you are new to Git, the easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop" option in the "Code" dropdown on the GitHub page for the repository you created in step 1.